It is not ourselves that we are proclaiming, but Christ Jesus as the Lord,and ourselves as your servants for Jesus' sake."

 ~2 Cor 4:5

 The letters "RCIA" stand for the "Rite of Christian Initiation of Adults".
-The RCIA describes a process in which men and women are guided and cared for as they awaken in faith and are gradually introduced to the Catholic way of life.
+The RCIA describes a process in which men and women are guided and cared for as they awaken in faith and are gradually introduced to Catholicism.

 Are you curious about how to become Catholic or know someone who is?

-If you’re curious about the Catholic Church or interested in becoming Catholic, please contact Francine Gettelfinger at firstname.lastname@example.org or 812-923-2459.
-Sessions begin in September.
+If you have questions about the Catholic Church or interested in becoming Catholic, please contact Francine Gettelfinger at firstname.lastname@example.org or 812-923-2459.
+Sessions begin Thursday, September 12, 6:30-8:30pm in Assumption Hall.